selan-ufrn/projeto_cowsay/README.md

                 ||     ||

 ```
-Other possible erros are a missing cowfile (if you are implemente this extra feature), invalid arguments for argument-based options, etc.
+Other possible errors are a missing cowfile (if you are implementing this extra feature), invalid arguments for argument-based options, etc.

 # Assignment Grading